What is Ticket Routing And How to Automate it

 It is common to have difficulties to quickly and correctly route tickets, especially when you have to do it manually.
 But, as with many ITSM processes, the right software and automation are your best allies to avoid bottlenecks and get the process running smoothly.
 Not only will it save you time, it will also ensure that tickets aren’t left unattended for too long.

 In this article, we will explore what ticket routing is, its main benefits, and some possible challenges to look out for.
-Finally, we will see how you can easily automate it on InvGate Service Desk
+Finally, we will see how you can easily automate it on InvGate Service Management

 Let’s dive in!